'It is incredible to think that these mature vocalists are mere students' The Times

 Benedict (known to his close friends as Benedict), hails from North London.
 Currently in his first year reading music, he began his singing career at the tender age of eight at Westminster Abbey, where he went on to become Head Chorister.
 Having studied at Mill Hill School and the Junior Department of Royal Academy of Music, Benedict is a pianist, conductor, and lover of Japanese food.
 In fact, there's nothing he enjoys more than playing Chopsticks, waving pointy sticks, or eating with chopsticks.
 As a self-certified grammar pedant, Benedict couldn't get 'any' satisfaction when singing with the Rolling Stones at the O2 Arena in 2012.

-Pat grew up in a small town on the Welsh border going to Hereford Cathedral School, where Pat had been a chorister and subsequently lay clerk in the Cathedral Choir.
-The highlight of Pat's singing career so far has been to perform in the premiere of Stockhausen's opera Mittwoch aus Licht for Birmingham Opera Company in August 2012.
-This involved dressing strangely, singing non-existent words and making bizarre vocal noises - things that come in useful as a member of The King's Men.
+Pat grew up in the market town of Ludlow, and attended Hereford Cathedral School, where Pat had been a chorister and was subsequently a temporary lay clerk in the Cathedral Choir.
+One of the highlights of Pat's singing career so far has been to perform in the world premiere of Stockhausen's opera Mittwoch aus Licht for Birmingham Opera Company in 2012.
+This involved dressing strangely, singing made-up words and creating bizarre vocal noises - things that come in useful as a member of The King's Men.
+Since coming to Cambridge, Patrick has sung in many concerts with choirs, as a soloist, and indeed done his first opera roles.
 In his spare time, Pat likes to go punting, climb, and write about himself in the third person.

 Toby Ward (tenor)